 1 shoe care kit (pack in zip lock bag or zipper pouch: Black KIWI shoe polish (No express shine), applicator brush, and buffing cloth or brush).
-NO LIQUID POLISH OR AEROSOLS-Don't bring tan polish.
+NO LIQUID POLISH OR AEROSOLS-Don't bring tan polish necklace (must have religious charm) (1 item only broubbrought in on day 0 will be allowed and must be worn under clothing).
+Optional